ketwaroo/minetest-k-recycler/readme.md

 The `k_recyclebin.partial_recycling_minimum_ratio` setting contols partial recycling somewhat.
 By default, it has a value of `0.5`, which means you need at leart half a full input stack to allow partial recycling.
 So if you supply 2 torches you will end up with either 1 coal or 1 stick.
 But recycling only 1 torch will most likely pass through unchanged.

-IMPORTANT: Note that passtrough currently can cause loss of source material if the output grid is full and there's no space to add the overflow.
+IMPORTANT: Note that passtrough of leftover material currently can cause loss of source material if the output grid is full and there's no space to add the overflow.
 This is fine since the recycling bin is only supposed to be a way to reclaim some trash.

 ### Freebies